KeeVeeGames/quicksort.gml/README.md

 # quicksort.gml
 This is a small script implementing modified quicksort algorithm for arrays in GameMaker: Studio.
-Can be used for imeplementing custom List types based on array or other fun things.
+Can be used for creating custom List types based on array or other fun things.
 Example of using: [ArrayList](https://github.com/KeeVeeGames/ArrayList.gml).

 ## Installation:
 Get the latest asset package from the [releases page](https://github.com/KeeVeeGames/quicksort.gml/releases).
 Import it into IDE.